cmohge1/lrbs-scholarly-editing/README.md

 Welcome to the London Rare Books School summer 2018 module on Digital Scholarly Editing (2-6 July).
 This week will be an intense look at the traditions and principles of scholarly editing and textual scholarship, coupled with an intensive bootcamp on the fundamentals of creating digital editions.

-Course readings are either hyperlinked in the plan of each of day or downloadable at [https://github.com/cmohge1/lrbs-scholarly-editing/readings](https://github.com/cmohge1/lrbs-scholarly-editing/readings).
+Course readings are either hyperlinked in the plan of each of day or downloadable in the [readings subdirectory](/readings).
 (Please save paper by reading these on your computer or tablet.)

 # Aims